Addiction to Fantasy and DaydreamingBy Dr. Margaret Paul

 December 31, 2006

-Are you addicted to fantasy and daydreaming, or are you using fantasy and daydreaming to create what you want in your life?
-Discover the difference in this article!
+Discover the difference between an addiction to fantasy and daydreaming, or using fantasy and daydreaming to create what you want.

 There is an interesting thing about daydreaming and fantasy: sometimes it works to manifest what you want in life and other times it keeps you stuck in your life.
 What makes the difference?